Physical, Mental, and Spiritual Well-Being

 School for underprivileged students

 Vishav Manav Ruhani Kendra owns and manages the educational institution, Kirpa Nidhan Public Senior Secondary School.
 The school is situated at VPO Thrike, Near New Chungi, Ferozepur Road, Ludhiana, Punjab.
-The school provides quality education to underprivileged students for a nominal fee and offers tuition classes up to the 12th standard free of charge.
+The school operates as a not-for-profit service.
+Students from underprivileged families pay nominal fees or no fees.

 Supporting students, orphans, sick, elderly